nuxed/crypto/docs/basic.md

 ## Error Handling

-Unless stated otherwise, any time invalid data is encountered (an attacker tampered with the ciphertext, you have the wrong decryption secret, etc.), an Exception will be thrown.
+Unless stated otherwise, any time invalid data is encountered (an attacker tampered with the ciphertext, you have the wrong decryption key, etc.), an Exception will be thrown.
 If you catch one, you should log the incident and fail closed (i.e. terminate the script gracefully) rather than proceeding as if nothing happened.

 For authentication functions, typically `false` will be returned.